South Korea tour – premium small-group vacation.

 Gyeongju is a city on South Korea’s southeast coast.
 It was the capital of the 1,000-year-long Silla dynasty and is known for its extensive historical remains.
 The 8th-century Bulguksa Temple features twin stone pagodas, a series of wooden staircases and a large bronze Buddha.
 Nearby, Seokguram Grotto houses a towering seated Buddha and offers panoramic views of the sun rising over the Sea of Japan.

-We spend the afternoon exploring Seokguram Grotto and Bulguksa Temple – both inscribed as UNESCO Heritage Sites in 1995.
+We spend the morning exploring Seokguram Grotto and Bulguksa Temple – both inscribed as UNESCO Heritage Sites in 1995.
+In the afternoon, we will visit Tumuli Park, Cheonmachong, the National Gyeongju Museum and Anapji Pond.

 Day 10/Sat: Gyeongju – Seoul (B/L)

 We travel to Seoul by express train (2 hours, 300 km) this morning.
 Capital of South Korea, Seoul is a huge metropolis where modern skyscrapers, high-tech subways and pop culture meet Buddhist temples, palaces and street markets.
-Notable attractions include futuristic Dongdaemun Design Plaza, a convention hall with curving architecture and a rooftop park; Gyeongbokgung Palace, which once had more than 7,000 rooms; and Jogyesa Temple, site of ancient locust and pine trees.
+Notable attractions include futuristic Dongdaemun Design Plaza, a convention hall with curving architecture and a rooftop park and Jogyesa Temple, site of ancient locust and pine trees.

 Free afternoon to explore on your own.